Upnishadd/StreetDataReading/README.md

 - Accept addresses from stdin, search the list for all matching records and print them to the output file.
 You may assume that all queries will be terminated by a new line to allow for the querying of footpaths without an address.
 If no matches for the query are found, your program should output NOTFOUND.

 - In addition to outputting the record(s) to the output file, the number of records found should be output to stdout.

+dict2:

+- Construct a sorted array which contains pointers to each node in the dataset.
+This should be sorted on the grade1in attribute, which will be the 6th index (0-based).

+- Accept double type values from stdin, search the index for the closest record to that value and print it to the output file.
+The closest point is defined by the absolute difference between the search value and the dataset value.

+- In addition to outputting the record(s) to the output file, the grade1in value of the record found should be output to stdout.